 If the headteacher decides to permanently exclude your child, the school’s governors (also known as the governing board, governors’ discipline/exclusions committee, or an academy’s trustees) must meet to examine (or ‘consider’) the decision.
 They must do this within 15 school days of receiving notice of the exclusion.

-What’s the process for exclusions?
+What’s the process for permanent exclusions?

-Ideally, the headteacher should first let you know in person or by phone about their decision to exclude your child.
+Ideally, the headteacher should first let you know in person or by phone about their decision to permanently exclude your child.
 This gives you a chance to ask any initial questions or raise concerns directly.

-They must let you, the school governors and the local authority (LA) know about the exclusion and the reasons for it, without delay.
+They must let you, the school governors and the local authority (LA) know about the permanent exclusion and the reasons for it, without delay.
 The letter to you should state that the exclusion is permanent and must include specific information, including:

 - the date the exclusion takes effect